pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

             $0.69 / n$ bits.

 -   Arithemetic operations on large numbers cannot be treated as a single step.
-You need to think about their representation.
+You need to think about their reesentation.

-    -   We need to think in terms of the representation of numbers.
+    -   We need to think in terms of the reesentation of numbers.
         -   For example, a number *N* in base *b*.
         -   You need $\lceil log_b (N+1) \rceil$ digits.

--   If cost of addition is linear to the size of bit representation, what is the cost of `fib(n)`?
+-   If cost of addition is linear to the size of bit reesentation, what is the cost of `fib(n)`?

 ### Running Time Simplification

--   If you have two functions that represent two running times for algorithms,
+-   If you have two functions that reesent two running times for algorithms,

     $$f(n) = O(g(n))$$